A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Introduction

-The problem can be efficiently solved with proximal primal-dual methods \cite{Komodakis2015, Condat2013, Vu2013}.
-These approaches recast the problem~\eqref{eq:min-gen-lin} as a saddle point problem in order to simplify computations associated with the composite function $g\circ \Db$.
+Optimization algorithms aim to build sequences that asymptotically converges to a solution to problem~\eqref{eq:min-gen-lin}.
+Problem~\eqref{eq:min-gen-lin} can be efficiently solved with proximal primal-dual methods \cite{Komodakis2015, Condat2013, Vu2013}, that can be seen as the optimization counterpart of the splitting approaches discussed in Section~\ref{Ssec:introduction:distribtued_sampling}.
+Similarly to AXDA, primal-dual methods rely on an auxiliary variable $\zb \in \GGG$ associated with the composite function $g\circ \Db$.
+The variable $\xb \in \HHH$ is referred to as the \emph{primal variable} while $\zb$ is called the \emph{dual variable}, since it is associated with the dual space $\GGG$ induced by the operator $\Db$.
+It is worth noticing that the SGS approach developed by \cite{Vono_etal_2019} was directly inspired by such an optimization splitting technique.
 Splitting proximal algorithms benefit from many acceleration techniques (e.g., inertia \cite{Beck2009, Nesterov1983}, preconditioning \cite{Chouzenoux2014, Combettes_Vu_2014}), they are versatile, and scalable.
-In particular, they are highly parallelizable, and can be efficiently distributed to split the computational cost per iteration, under well-established theoretical guaranties~\cite{Bauschke2017CAMOTHS, Combettes2011, Komodakis2015}.
-However, these algorithms only provide a point estimate, without additional information.
-In absence of ground truth, these approaches do not allow the uncertainty about the estimate to be directly quantified.
+In particular, they are highly parallelizable, and can be efficiently distributed to split the computational cost per iteration, under well-established theoretical guarantees~\cite{Bauschke2017CAMOTHS, Combettes2011, Komodakis2015}.

-Markov chain Monte Carlo (MCMC) algorithms are generic approaches providing estimates with associated credibility intervals~\cite{Robert2010}.
-They aim to generate a Markov chain that yields samples from the target posterior distribution~\eqref{eq:dist-gen-lin} in the stationary regime.
-Nevertheless, they are often considered computationally too expensive to handle high dimensional problems, especially when composite functions are involved.
-Over the last decade, multiple authors have proposed more versatile and scalable optimization-inspired MCMC algorithms~\cite{Durmus2018, Pereyra2016,Salim_Richtarik_2020}.
-These approaches exploit quantities repeatedly used in optimization, such as gradients and proximity operators, to efficiently explore high dimensional parameter spaces.
-In particular, a splitting approach based on an \emph{asymptotically exact data augmentation} (AXDA) scheme has recently been proposed in~\cite{Vono_etal_2019, Vono_etal_2020}.
-Reminiscent of primal-dual optimization approaches, AXDA introduces auxiliary variables to split composite distributions.
-The distribution with density~\eqref{eq:dist-gen-lin} is approximated by